How can I get my message to resonate?

 What could possibly explain the noticeable dip in sales of a trusted brand and a luxury SUV that already had earned the admiration of the world?

 Product messaging?
 Seriously, dude?

 Yup.
 Product messaging.

-This is all product messaging.
+This is all messaging.

-And, product messaging has changed.
+And, messaging has changed.